-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-A multi fuel stove has been installed within the dining room.
+Chimney breasts and fireplaces Repair category: 1 Notes: A wood burning stove has been installed within the living room.
 It is assumed that the installation complies with the Building Standards.
 Flues should ideally be swept and tested on an annual basis.

 Internal decorations

-Repair category: 1
+Repair category:

 Notes: No significant defects evident.